gbmhunter/blog/content/programming/languages/c/string-manipulation-in-c/_index.md

 myString[0] = 'h'; // Sets the first character to 'h', now it's "hello"
 ```

+A `char` literal does not get a null character appended to the end of it, it is just a single byte.

 ## ASCII Characters

 ### Null Character